NeringaB/PopularMoviesProject/README.md

 Popular Movies project is a part of Android Development Nanodegree by Google.

+NOTE: If you run this project on your phone or emulator, you should insert your Movie Database API key in the NetworkUtils.java

 It was later renamed to Tiolia Movies and it may downloaded on Google Play here: https://play.google.com/store/apps/details?id=com.tioliaapp.android.tioliamovies